This page contain affiliate links. Please refer to my Disclosures Page for more details.

 - 100 g granulated sugar

-- 80 g dairy free butter I used Pure
+- 80 g butter or butter alternative (I use Flora plant butter) I used Pure

 - 1 tsp mixed spice ginger, clove, cinnamon